jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Post comment

-The post comment feature can be accessed from any users post detail page, below the post image is a form to enter a comment.
+The post comment feature can be accessed from any user's post detail page, below the post image is a form to enter a comment.
 The comment will then be posted alongside the users profile picture and username.

 <details>
 <summary>Post comment image</summary>